AngeliqueDF/huddle-landing-page-with-single-introductory-section-master/README.md

 ### Continued development

-I need to work on SVG elements more.
+I need to work with SVG elements more.

 ### Useful resources